satsummit/satsummit.github.io/content/letter/code-of-conduct.md

 ---
 title: Code of conduct
-lead: Our commitment to our community
+lead: Our commitment to our community.
 ---
 ## Intro